Nature’s Jewelry: The Science Behind Pearl Formation

 Pearls are some of nature’s most beautiful creations, organic gemstones that have become a timeless staple in the jewelry industry.
 For centuries, pearls have been seen as a symbol of elegance and class.
 Unlike silver or gold, pearls are formed under water by mollusks such as oysters and mussels.
 Mollusks, belonging to the phylum Mollusca, have soft bodies covered in a mantle that helps produce the shell.
 Mollusks can ingest foreign objects such as grains of sand or pieces of shell while eating or during respiration.
 This object lodges itself in the mollusk’s mantle, irritating it.
 To protect itself from irritation, the mollusk emits nacre, an iridescent substance also known as mother of pearl.
 This substance coats the irritant.
-The process repeats over time, creating more and more layers, gradually forming the pearl.
-The number of layers determines the size of the pearl.
+The process repeats over time, creating more and more layers, gradually forming the pearl, determining its value and size.

 Pearls can either form naturally in the wild or are cultured with human assistance.
 Natural pearls are very rare and valuable, which is reflected in their high price.
 To produce cultured pearls farmers implant a nucleus into the mollusk, which is typically in the form of polished beads made from shells.
 The mollusk responds the same way it would to a natural irritant, covering it in layers of nacre over time.
 The process is started by humans, but finished naturally by the mollusk.

 A pearl’s value is typically based on luster, size, and color.
 Nacre plays a crucial role in determining these factors.
 Nacre, or mother of pearl, is made up of aragonite crystal layers separated by proteins from the mollusk’s shell.
 The thickness of each aragonite crystal layer determines how light reflects through the pearl, creating a distinct color.
-A pearl’s color has an extremely large range.
-To better control the color of cultured pearls, a method was created to record the average thickness of aragonite crystal layers in pearl farming.
-This method isn’t exact, but it does help predict and determine the color of cultured Akoya pearls.
+Because a pearls color has an extremely large range, a method was created to record the average thickness of aragonite crystal layers in pearl farming to better control the color of cultured pearls.
+This method isn’t exact, but it does help predict and determine the color of cultured Akoya pearls

 Pearls demonstrate how biological processes combined with time can turn a minor irritant into something incredible.
 From the gradual layering of nacre, to the wide variety of colors, pearls highlight the complex yet beautiful processes beneath the sea.